mdda/deep-learning-workshop/ideas.md

         -  To be added to the ARC leaderboard, please email arc@allenai.org with a link to your published/ArXiv paper on this dataset.
    * AllenNLP library now in PyTorch (FWIW)
       +  Keras version Deprecated : https://github.com/allenai/deep_qa
+   * *PROBLEM* : People are doing papers that are starting to tackle this issue...
+      +  ...

 *  IQ test (DeepMind)
    +  This seems like it's written in an overhyped style